amorynan/amoryDream/category/db/explore.md

                   then from low level to high level to insert node with linking first node and first node's next node
       4. delete
+   Hashing:
+      maintain an array to keep index tracking for key, and value is in array, but here are many stuffs to think about such as array size, conflicts for key, and search time .

+      CuckooHashing :

+   So may here something is simply to do : Status explore: Filter But something is more tricky : inverted index

+4.